A Complete Guide to Mostar

 jana meerman mostar bosnia and herzegovina-34

-Completely unplanned, I ended up in Mostar on the day of the annual RedBull bridge-jumping competition
+Completely unplanned, I was in Mostar on the day of the annual RedBull bridge-jumping competition

 jana meerman mostar bosnia and herzegovina-34